-For this cannabis strain review I tried out some Grapefruit GG4 that’s under the Souvenir brand (Emerald Health Therapeutics), grown by Verdelite Sciences.
+For this cannabis strain review, I tried out some Grapefruit GG4 under the Souvenir brand (Emerald Health Therapeutics), grown by Verdelite Sciences.
 Their products seem to be exclusive to the SQDC, I have not seen this specific cultivar anywhere else, and their growing facility is in the QC province, near Montreal.
-The price point is pretty impressive since they are producing small batches of craft cannabis, look around a few SQDC Reddit forums or the twitterverse, and you will see that consumers are really enjoying this little gem.
-It’s a sativa-dominant strain with THC percentages that vary between 15% and 22%, this specific batch came in on the low end with 15.17% THC and an inconsiderable amount of CBD.
+The price point is pretty impressive since they’re producing small batches of craft cannabis, look around a few SQDC Reddit forums or the twitterverse, and you will see that consumers are enjoying this little gem.
+It’s a sativa-dominant strain with THC percentages that vary between 15% and 22%; this specific batch came in on the low end with 15.17% THC and an inconsiderable amount of CBD.
 Below is a more detailed breakdown of this Grapefruit GG4 strain.

 Lineage: Grapefruit x GG4 cross.

 Terpenes: Terpinolene, myrcene, limonene, pinene and caryophyllene.

 Packaging Details: Packaged on 7/27/20 and tried/reviewed on 8/31/2020, exactly 35 days later.

 Pricing Details: Purchased 3.5 grams for $25.90 at the SQDC in Montreal, Quebec, Canada. ($7.40/gram)